Products: Heads & Porting

 Our Street Performance Head is usually based on the B20F casting, or the similar late B20 carb head, in order to take advantage of differences in these casting that allow the best exhaust port shape to be produced.
 The chief restriction on these heads is in the exhaust port, so that is where improvements are emphasized, typically improving exhaust flow by over 30%.
 The superior intake port, needing little work for most street applications, and larger intake valve of the fuel injected heads, allows modification time to be concentrated in the exhaust and combustion chamber where it is most cost effective.

 The SP head will work with a variety of carbed and fuel injected induction systems, but requires tuning of these systems to support significant increases in fuel/air flow.
 Although designed to work best with our cams and exhaust systems, significant increases are possible with other components.
 Using the SP head on a properly rebuilt 2-liter B20 engine with our street performance cam and exhaust, a very broad power band with 120 HP at the wheels and 150- 160 HP at the crank can be expected.
 Power and torque increases start at very low engine speeds and continue throughout the useable RPM range.
 Detailed dynamometer results are available on request.

-The Type IV is an ultra high performance street/race head based on recent developments from our racing program.
-Similar to our new racetrack head, it has some special features to distinguish it.
-Designed for competition use in cars that have to be driven on the street.
+The Type IV is an ultra high performance street/race head based on recent developments from our racing test program.
+It has some special features to distinguish it and is custom designed for each application.
 Email for details and options.

 - All prices and performance information above is based on heads built up from B20 F cores.